 - DEET – I saw a few mosquitoes but did not end up using any repellant.

-There was really no gear I would have changed.
+There was no gear I would have changed.
 Everything worked well.

 My feet got chewed up from being wet for so long.
 I was surprised since this has not happened in years.
-I do wish I had taken more tape and taped them prior to starting to hike.
+However, I do wish I had taken more tape and taped them before starting to hike.